Looking for a PDF of this content?

 |Sustainable Business & Enterprise Roundtable (SBER)||The SBER is a strategic advisory and support service for ESG programs.
 It helps management teams set goals, drive progress and report results as they lead their organizations to more sustainable high performance globally.||Global||All||Both|

 Report and monitor

 Companies are already required to comply with local, regional and national legislation such as New York City’s LL97, Boston’s BERDO, Singapore’s CPA and the EU’s EED.
 These are all current examples of laws that require companies to demonstrate compliance.
 In our view, environmental compliance is likely to become increasingly demanding and complex.

 Provide internal incentives

-Outline KPIs and be clear about monitoring responsibilities so that internal stakeholders can drive results toward your goals.
-Set internal milestones, and make sure all processes are transparent.
+Outline Key Performance Indicators and be clear about monitoring responsibilities so that internal stakeholders can drive results toward your goals.
+Set internal milestones and make sure all processes are transparent.